drmeece/PalmishCalendar/README.md

 📜 License

 This project is open source and available under the MIT License.
-Feel free to use, modify, and share it.
+Feel free to use, modify, and share it (“Do whatever you want with this code—just include the original license and don’t blame me if something breaks.”)